bhbdev/bhbdev-com/content/about.md

 New faces, same places, another child, it's a boy!
 With one of each, now our life is filled with joy.

-Change is on the horizon, our time here has been great.
+Change is on the horizon, our time spent has been great.
 Meet new teams + learn more things, the journey continues... wait?

 The future is here, in this point in time.
-The dream is still alive, dude... it's 2025?!
+The dream is still alive, bro... is it 2025?!

-So here's to the journey, we've sure come along way.
+So here's to the journey, we've come along way.
 I've enjoyed every moment, now that's all I have to say.

 </article>